Unspokenevil/hg-engine-wiki/New-Evolution-Methods-Documentation.md

 ### Use Item

-The Pokémon will evolve when being received in a trade.
+The Pokémon will evolve when the specified item is used on it.

 ### Level Higher Attack